Damien-Garcia-Bioinformatics/pairwiseGraph/README.md

-  graphName : set file name for the graph representation (example.png) saveAlign : save all alignment files in a dedicated repertory "align" (-yes or -no) threshold  : set a treshold score for edges to visualize on graph (float)
+  graphName : set file name for the graph representation (example.png) saveAlign : save all alignment files in a dedicated repertory "align" (-yes or -no) threshold  : set a treshold score for edges to visualize on graph (float) generation : set parameters for sequence generation in this order : [nb os sequence generated] [minimum length of sequences] [maximum length of sequences]
 ```